 Gout is a chronic (life-long) type of arthritis that's caused by high uric acid levels in the blood.
 This excess uric acid leads to an accumulation of crystals around and inside the joints, which causes the joints to grind together and become damaged.

-Though gout cannot be cured, there are certain steps you can take to help minimize your risk of debilitating flareups.
+Though gout cannot be cured, there are certain steps you can take to help minimize your risk of debilitating flare-ups.
 When combined with a medication regimen, a gout diet is a great place to start.

-What Is a Gout Diet?
+13. What is a Gout Diet?

 Diet alone won't typically be enough to treat gout.
 Most people with gout will also need to use medication in addition to modifying their diet.
 It's important to talk to your doctor about all aspects of your treatment plan including medications, supplements, and lifestyle changes.

-Goals of a Gout Diet
+12. Goals of a Gout Diet